lsonline-fr/spfx-group-people/README.md

 ## Minimal Path to Awesome

+To build manually the package, please make sure you have the prerequisites like illustrated to the [Set up your SharePoint Framework development environment][3] article and follow the next steps:

 * clone this repo
 * in the command line run:
   * `npm i`
   * `gulp bundle --ship`
   * `gulp package-solution --ship`
-* deploy the package to your app catalog
+* deploy the package to your **Tenant App Catalog** or **Site Collection App Catalog**
-* approve the API permission request to access e-mails using Microsoft Graph
 * add the web part to a page

 ## Features